sesse islands excursion

-The Ssese Islands are an archipelago of eighty-four islands in the North western part of Lake Victoria in Uganda locally known as Lake Nalubale.
+Ssese Islands Excursion: Ssese Island is an archipelago of eighty-four islands in the Northwestern part of Lake Victoria in Uganda locally known as Lake Nalubale.
 The island was named ssese due to the presence of tsetse flies in the past and these islands are adorned with stunning white sand beaches and a series of hotels where one can relax and enjoy a good book or just bask in the sun’s heat.
-Some of the 84 islands are under Entebbe while others are governed by kalangala and these Islands lies into two categories or groups i.e. Bulaga group in the southwest and the Koome group in the northeast and the two are separated by the Koome channel.
+Some of the 84 islands are under Entebbe while others are governed by kalangala and these Islands lies into two categories or groups i.e. Ssese group in the southwest and the Koome group in the northeast and the two are separated by the Koome channel.
 The largest island in the Ssese group is Bugala and it comprises of the following islands; the Bugaba Island, Bufumira Island, Serinya Island, Buyova Island, Bubeke Island, Funye Island and on another hand Koome Island consists of Luwaji, Damba and Koome (the largest in the group).
-The Baganda traditionally revere Ssese as the Islands of the gods.
-In pre-colonial times it was customary for the kings of Buganda to visit the islands and pay tribute to the several balubaale whose main shrines are situated there.
-The archipelago supports a cover of mid-altitude rainforest, similar in composition to the forest that once swathed to the facing mainland, but far less affected by agriculture and other forms of encroachment.
-The most common large terrestrial mammal is the vervet monkey, bushbuck and black and white colobus.
-Water and forest birds are prolific and here expect to see different bird species like barbets, hornbills, robin-chats, turacos, and weavers.
+The Baganda traditionally revere Ssese as the Islands of the gods and in pre-colonial times it was customary for the kings of Buganda to visit the islands and pay tribute to the several balubaale whose main shrines are situated there.
+The most common large terrestrial mammal is the vervet monkey, bushbuck and black and white colobus while the water and forest birds are prolific and here expect to see different bird species like barbets, hornbills, robin-chats, turacos, and weavers.
 African fish eagles and palm nut vultures are often seen near the lake, while immense breeding colonies of little egret and great cormorant occur on Lutoboka and other bays.
-The main activity that exist in the area is fishing that is carried out on Lake Victoria and the major fish caught in the area is Nile perch and Tilapia accompanied by other tourism attractions.
-If you are not the type to sit back and relax then don’t leave, the island has got you different activities and attractions to enjoy with different tourist sites .
+The main activity that exist in the area is fishing which is carried out on Lake Victoria and the major fish caught in the area is Nile perch and Tilapia.
+The island has got you different activities and attractions to enjoy with different tourist sites .

 After relaxing your mind and your body without the bustle and hustle of the city, you can engage in beach games like volleyball, beach soccer and football among others.